shin-hyuk/automation-service/README.md

-# Data Collector API
+# Automation Service

-A general-purpose Flask API for collecting and storing any type of data with Supabase integration.
+A comprehensive automation service for collecting, processing, and storing financial data with Supabase integration.

 ## 🚀 API Endpoints